hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/README.md

 *2.* Click *Authentication* and then select *RegistrationRequest*.

 *3.* Then simply enter the desired registration details in the JSON builder for your player and hit *Send Request*.
 You'll see GameSparks receiving the [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md).
-When processed, the server will send you a RegistrationResponse.
+When processed, the server will send you a RegistrationResponse:

 ![](img/UsingAuthentication/3.png)